preethamgshiva/lief/README.md

 ## Project Overview

 This is my submission for the Lief WebDev Engineer Task - a healthcare worker clock-in/out application built as a web application that can be used by healthcare organizations (such as hospitals) to have their care workers easily record and track when they come in for a shift and leave a shift.
+You can visit the site through https://lief-task.vercel.app .

-## Task Requirements & Implementation Status
+## Tasks Implemented

-### ✅ Required Features - Manager Portal
+### Manager Portal

 #### 1. Location Perimeter Setting
 - **Description**: Managers can set a location perimeter (e.g., within 2km of a location) where care workers can clock in